kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/11-AJAX-REST-API-2/02c-create-frontend-googlemaps.md

 `map.fitBounds(bounds);`

-### Houston we have a problem
+### Houston we have a problem!
-When you click the marker, nothing happens
+* When you click the marker, nothing happens

 ### Info Windows
 * When you have a pop up in google maps they call it a **Info Window**
-* Google maps is all about a gazillion different pieces to the map
+* Google Maps is all about a gazillion different pieces to the map
-  - like
+  - Like
     + autocomplete
     + markers
     + map
     + info window
-* We will loop over each marker and attach an eventListener so that when anyone clicks on a marker we can show the info window
+* We will loop over each marker and attach an `eventListener` so that when anyone clicks on a marker we can show the info window

+## `.addListener()`
 * `.addListener()` is google maps version of `addEventListener()`

 `map.js`